The Three Golden Children (folklore): Overview

 The following summary was based on Joseph Jacobs's tale reconstruction in his Europa's Fairy Book, on the general analyses made by Arthur Bernard Cook in his Zeus, a Study in Ancient Religion, and on the description of the tale-type in the Aarne–Thompson–Uther Index classification of folk and fairy tales.

 The Emperor overhears the conversation of the three sisters.
-Frontispiece from Andrew Lang's Violet Fairy Book by H. J. Ford (1906).
+Frontispiece from Andrew Lang's Violet Fairy Book by Henry Justice Ford (1906).

 The king passes by a house or other place where three sisters are gossiping or talking, and the youngest says, if the king married her, she would bear him "wondrous children" (their peculiar appearances tend to vary, but they are usually connected with astronomical motifs on some part of their bodies, such as the Sun, the moon or stars).
 The king overhears their talk and marries the youngest sister, to the envy of the older ones or to the chagrin of the grandmother.
 As such, the jealous relatives deprive the mother of her newborn children (in some tales, twins (Note: Hasan El-Shamy remarked that in Middle Eastern tales the royal children, born of the third sister, are a brother-sister twin pair.) or triplets, or three consecutive births, but the boy is usually the firstborn, and the girl is the youngest), either by replacing the children with animals or accusing the mother of having devoured them.
 Their mother is banished from the kingdom or severely punished (imprisoned in the dungeon or in a cage; walled in; buried up to the torso).
 Meanwhile, the children are either hidden by a servant of the castle (gardener, cook, butcher) or cast into the water, but they are found and brought up at a distance from the father's home by a childless foster family (fisherman, miller, etc.).